Henry Guinness: Career

-Guinness worked as an engineer in the Indian Public Works in 1880–95.
+Guinness worked as an engineer in the Indian Public Works in from 1880 to 1895.
 He served as a lieutenant in the Burma State Railway Volunteer Rifles in the Third Anglo-Burmese War.
-Back in Ireland he was a director of the Great Northern Railway in 1902–24, director of the Bank of Ireland, and assistant managing director at Guinness in 1924–30.
+Back in Ireland he was a director of the Great Northern Railway from 1902 to 1924, director of the Bank of Ireland, and assistant managing director at Guinness from 1924 to 1930.

 Public life

-He was appointed High Sheriff of County Dublin in 1899.
+He was appointed Sheriff of County Dublin in 1899.
 A supporter of the Irish Unionist Alliance until 1921, he was chosen to represent the Irish business world as a Senator in the Senate of Southern Ireland, which failed to function.

 During the Irish War of Independence Guinness arranged for the Sinn Féin led Dublin Corporation to be funded by the Bank of Ireland, as rates due from the Local Government Board had been withheld in 1920.
 W. T. Cosgrave chaired the British-run Local Government Board finance committee for Dublin, while being at the same time the Minister for Local Government of the Irish Republic.
 In 1951 he recalled that "I went to the Bank of Ireland and there interviewed two of the Directors, H.S.
 Guinness and Andrew Jameson.
 They eventually gave the accommodation so urgently required for the Corporation.
 It was for this reason that when President of the Executive Council at a later stage, I nominated these two gentlemen as Senators."

 Guinness was nominated as an independent member of the first Irish Senate of the new Irish Free State for 12 years at the 1922 election.
 He supported measures such as a regular financial system and also the proposal by W. B. Yeats for the local translation of ancient Irish manuscripts.
 He did not seek re-election in 1934.

 In 1953, he published The Guinness Family, written along with Brian Guinness, along with a number of essays and short books on the history of the Guinness family.
 The originals and supporting notes are at the National Library of Ireland.